-Platform Thinking is an approach to designing and organizing all four components in a manner that maximizes the value created by the platform and improves the efficiency of interactions between producers and consumers.
+Platform Strategy is an approach to designing and organizing all four components in a manner that maximizes the value created by the platform and improves the efficiency of interactions between producers and consumers.

 This blog talks about all the above phenomenon and seeks to lay out a model of thinking to help businesses move to a platform model.

-Here are a few quick links to get started with Platform Thinking.
+Here are a few quick links to get started with Platform Strategy.

 More on Growth Hacks for content platforms here